George & Tammy: Development

 In February 2016, Josh Brolin announced that he and Chastain would play George Jones and Tammy Wynette in a biographical film.
 In September 2020, it was announced the film would instead be a limited series, based on the book The Three of Us: Growing Up with Tammy and George by Georgette Jones, with Brolin no longer attached, instead serving as an executive producer.
 John Hillcoat will direct all six episodes of the series.
 Chastain's production company, Freckle Films is set to executive produce.

 Casting

-Upon the limited series announcement, Chastain was set to star as Tammy Wynette.
-In December 2021, it was announced that Michael Shannon was to play George Jones and Steve Zahn was to play George Richey.
+Upon the limited series announcement, Chastain was set to star as Tammy Wynette with Josh Brolin as George Jones.
+In December 2021, it was announced that Michael Shannon would replace Brolin due to scheduling conflicts and Steve Zahn was to play George Richey.
 In January 2022, Kelly McCormack and Katy Mixon joined the cast of the series, in guest starring roles.